Celebrate your achievement with fellow graduates, family, and friends

 Where is the ceremony?

-- Directions to campus (Google Maps)
+- Directions to Red and White Club (Google Maps)

-- Parking and venue maps (PDF)
+- Parking and venue map (PDF)

 Before the ceremony